cameron5906/tandem/README.md

 # Tandem

-A domain-specific language (DSL) for generating type-safe applications.
+A domain-specific language (DSL) for generating type-safe applications with AI-powered code generation.

 Define **modules**, **types**, and **intents** in Tandem, and generate real, type-safe backend + frontend code.
-The long-term vision: generative AI as a compiler phase, not just autocomplete.
+Tandem integrates LLM providers (OpenAI, Anthropic, Gemini) as a compiler phase to generate actual implementations, not just types and stubs.

 ## Quick Start